jonbenronron/jonbenronron.github.io/index.md

 ### 28Feb2019:
 Just started with my homepage project.
 Nothing too interesting going on here but the project will live on.

+## Bio:
+My name is Roni Keuru and I am a student of pure mathematics, computer science and statistics at Turku University in Finland.

 ## Hello World!

 Here's a short **Hello World!** program written in [Python](https://www.python.org/) for your enjoyment!